 Have you ever wondered why it’s just so hard for a Starbucks barista to spell your name correctly?
-We completely understand that it’s loud in the line, and especially at this time of year with Christmas music blaring, it’s all but impossible to hear sometimes.
+We completely understand that it’s loud in the line, and especially when there is music blaring, it’s all but impossible to hear sometimes.
 However, we do have to wonder just why names are always misspelled.

 When Molly returned with her five Starbucks drinks from different locations, two were spelled correctly with Molly.
 One was misspelled as Molli, which can be understood considering it sounds the same.
 The fourth was Mali, which still makes sense though it’s a bit out in left field.
 And the fifth?
 Well, Mommy was an interesting choice.